 - BP as part of a team of attorneys in litigation brought by the United States, citizen and environmental groups, states, and foreign governments arising from the Deepwater Horizon oil spill.

-- Trade association in litigation challenging a rulemaking by the US EPA and NHTSA setting greenhouse gas and fuel economy standards for heavy-duty trailers.
+- Truck Trailer Manufacturers Association in successful challenge to U.S. EPA and NHTSA greenhouse gas and fuel economy standards for heavy-duty trailers.

-- JD, Harvard Law School, 2009, cum laude
+- J.D., Harvard Law School, 2009, cum laude

-- BA, Washington University in St. Louis, 2006, summa cum laude
+- B.A., Washington University in St. Louis, 2006, summa cum laude

 - District of Columbia